Allen-Synthesis/EuroPi/software/contrib/conway.md

 ## Patch Ideas

-The LFO will effectively stall if stasis is achieved.
-By patching `cv6` into `din` you can force the simulation to restart if the stasis conditions are achieved.

-Alternatively, patch an external LFO into DIN to periodically reset the simulation.
+You can patch an external LFO into DIN to periodically reset the simulation before it reaches a state of stasis.

 You can create interesting feedback by patching `cv1`-`cv3` into `ain` and using the gate signals from `cv4`-`cv6` to control the simulation reset rate & reset density.